ngocdiemle296/multi_kpi_prescriptive_process_analytics/README.md

-# Counterfactual-based Prescriptive Process Analytics
+# Balancing KPIs through Multi-Objective Precriptive Process Analytics

 This repository contains the implementation of the multi-KPI optimization framework for prescriptive process analytics, as described in our paper **Balancing KPIs through Multi-Objective Precriptive Process Analytics**.